github/opensource.guide/README.md

 ## Goals

 Open Source Guides are a collection of resources for individuals, communities, and companies who want to learn how to run an open source project.
-It gives readers enough information to get started, but it doesn't attempt to answer everything in detail.
+They give readers enough information to get started, but it doesn't attempt to answer everything in detail.

 The guides follow these principles: